How do I register?

 What happens during a typical day?

 A day in both our junior and senior classrooms consists of an hour of play time where children are encouraged to explore at their own pace.
-Teachers use this opportunity to help children with projects, resolving conflicts and tending to any other needs that come up but do not specifically direct this portion of the day.
-We have access to the Capitol Hill gymnasium where students are introduced to a variety of physical activities and games, stories, snack time and circle time finish the classroom portion of our day.
+Teachers use this opportunity to help children with projects, resolve conflicts and tend to any other needs that come up, but do not specifically direct this portion of the day.
+After the first hour, we access the Capitol Hill gymnasium where students are introduced to a variety of physical activities and games.
+Stories, snack time and circle time finish the classroom portion of our day.
 Students end their days outside on the unique dinosaur playground.
-More details can be found on our Classes page.

 Any other questions?

 We want your children get the best introduction to their first school experience.
 Please contact us anytime.

 MON – FRI